 The station area intersections fall within three jurisdictions (the City of Portland, the City of Milwaukie and ODOT) and two different standards for acceptable intersection operations are applied.
-The City of Portland applies LOS D for signalized intersections and LOS E for the minor leg of unsignalized intersections under its Transportation System Plan.8 The City of Milwaukie has an LOS D standard for all of its intersections.
+The City of

+Portland applies LOS D for signalized intersections and LOS E for the minor leg of unsignalized intersections under its Transportation System Plan.8 The City of Milwaukie has an LOS D standard for all of its intersections.
 ODOT uses a volume to capacity (V/C) ratio as its performance measure rather than LOS.9 For SE McLoughlin Boulevard (SE McLoughlin Boulevard), ODOT sets a threshold V/C ratio of 1.1010.

 Based on those criteria, all but two of the sub area intersections currently operate at acceptable levels of service during the AM and PM peak hours.
 The unsignalized intersections of SE Johnson Creek Boulevard/SE 32nd Avenue (all-way stop control) and SE Johnson Creek Boulevard/SE 42nd Avenue currently operate with LOS F during the AM peak hour.
-During the PM peak hour, the unsignalized intersection of SE Johnson Creek Boulevard/SE 32nd Avenue and the signalized intersection of SE Johnson Creek Boulevard/SE Harney Drive currently operate at LOS F.
+During the PM peak hour, the unsignalized intersection of SE Johnson Creek Boulevard/SE 32nd Avenue and the signalized intersection of SE Johnson Creek Boulevard/SE 32nd Avenue and the signalized intersection of SE Johnson Creek Boulevard/SE 42nd Avenue Currently Drive currently operate at LOS F.